aminch/8-bit-pc-pi-compile/README.md

 - `make autostart_x64sc`
   Add a command to your `~/.bash_profile` so that `x64sc` launches automatically when you log in on the console (not via SSH).

+- `make setup_vice_config`
+  Copy the provided `sdl-vicerc` file into `~/.config/vice/` to set up default VICE settings for your user.
+  This ensures VICE starts with your preferred configuration out of the box.

 - `make tools`
   Install useful tools for working on the Pi, starting with Midnight Commander (`mc`), a text-based file manager.
   Run `mc` in the terminal to launch it.